-(a) A financing agency, by paying or purchasing for value a draft that relates to a shipment of goods, acquires, to the extent of the payment or purchase and in addition to its own rights under the draft and any document of title securing it, any rights of the shipper in the goods, including the right to stop delivery and the shipper's right to have the draft honored by the buyer.

-(b) The right to reimbursement of a financing agency that in good faith has honored or purchased the draft under commitment to or authority from a buyer is not impaired by later discovery of defects in any relevant document that was apparently regular on its face.
+- (a) A financing agency, by paying or purchasing for value a draft that relates to a shipment of goods, acquires to the extent of the payment or purchase and in addition to its own rights under the draft and any document of title securing it, any rights of the shipper in the goods, including the right to stop delivery and the shipper's right to have the draft honored by the buyer. - (b) The right to reimbursement of a financing agency that has in good faith honored or purchased the draft under commitment to or authority from the buyer is not impaired by later discovery of defects in any relevant document that was apparently regular on its face.

-There are no changes in former §2-507.
+There are no changes in \$2-509.

-SECTION 2-608.
+SECTION 2-510.
 EFFECT OF SELLER'S TENDER; DELIVERY ON CONDITION.

-(a) Tender of delivery is a condition to a buyer's duty to accept and pay for the goods.
-Tender entitles the seller to acceptance of the goods and payment according to the agreement.
-The seller shall tender first but does not have a duty to complete delivery until the buyer has tendered payment.
+(a) Tender of delivery is a condition to a buyer's duty to

+accept and to pay for the goods.
+Tender entitles the seller to acceptance of the goods and to payment according to the contract.
+The seller shall tender first but has no duty to complete delivery until the buyer has tendered payment.

-(b) Subject to Section 2-816, if payment is due and demanded on the delivery of goods or documents of title, a buyer's right against the seller to retain or dispose of them is conditional upon the buyer's making the payment due.
+(b) Subject to Section 2-716, if payment is due and demanded on the delivery of goods or documents of title, a buyer's right against the seller to retain or dispose of them is conditional upon the buyer's making the payment due.

-1. There are two substantive changes in revised \$2-608.
+1. There are two substantive changes in revised §2-510.

-First, the second sentence in §2-608(a) provides that the seller rather than the buyer shall tender first, unless otherwise agreed.
-See 2-609.
+First, the second sentence in $\S2-510$ (a) provides that the seller rather than the buyer shall tender first, unless otherwise agreed.
+See $\S\S2-501$ (b) and 2-511.
 But the seller has no duty to transfer possession until the buyer has tendered payment.
 If no time for tender is agreed, it must be made within a reasonable time.

-Second, subsection (b) preserves the seller's right to reclaim from the buyer upon conditional delivery in a cash sale, but refers to §2-816 for limitations on their exercise against the buyer and third persons.
+Second, subsection (b) preserves the seller's right to reclaim from the buyer upon conditional delivery in a cash sale, but refers to \$2-716 for limitations on their exercise against the buyer and third persons.
 These limitations are consistent with the recommendations in PEB Commentary #1, cited in Official Comment 3.